JOIN THE CONVERSATION!

 Sharks are migratory species that often cross national borders.
 Effective conservation efforts require international cooperation and agreements to protect them throughout their range.
 Negotiating and implementing such agreements can be challenging due to geopolitical differences and economic interests.
 Sharks have also been portrayed negatively in popular media, leading to misconceptions and irrational fear of these creatures.
 This can hinder public support for shark conservation efforts.

 Public awareness campaigns, advocacy efforts, and scientific research have contributed to greater understanding and support for shark conservation.
 However, continued efforts are essential to address the remaining challenges and ensure the long-term survival of shark species.

 Pelagios Kakunja is a shark conservation organization that has been crucial in the protection of sharks in the GOC and beyond.
 Pelagios focuses on the research of shark species in order to generate information for regional management and the implementation of conservation strategies.

 Most recently, their technical information was instrumental for the creation of the Revillagigedo National Park (approximately 240 miles southwest of Cabo San Lucas).

 They are key to establishing no-take zones for the effective protection of sharks.
-Consider donating today to Pelagios Kakunja so, they can continue collecting the necessary data to create new marine reserves and expand existing ones in the Gulf of California.
+Donate to shark conservation and help Pelagios Kakunja so they can continue collecting the necessary data to create new marine reserves and expand existing ones in the Gulf of California.